-India has population as much as 15% of the world’s population but has only about 4% of the world’s fresh water resources.
+India has a population as much as 15% of the world’s population but has only about 4% of the world’s freshwater resources.
 Much of these are unevenly distributed.
-Average annual rainfall in the country is about 1,170 mm, which corresponds to an annual precipitation [including snowfall] of 4,000 billion cubic meters [BCM].
+The average annual rainfall in the country is about 1,170 mm, which corresponds to annual precipitation [including snowfall] of 4,000 billion cubic meters [BCM].
 Nearly 75% of this [3000bcm] occurs during the monsoon season, confined generally to 3-4 months [June to September] a year.
 According to the Planning Commission, India has so far created a total of about 225 billion cubic meters [BCM] of surface storage capacity.
-However, per capita storage capacity in India at 190 cubic meters is very less compared to USA [5,961], Australia [4,717], Brazil [3,388] and China [2,486].
-This necessitates creation of large storage facilities for maximum utilization of the run-off.
+However, per capita storage capacity in India at 190 cubic meters is very less compared to the USA [5,961], Australia [4,717], Brazil [3,388], and China [2,486].
+This necessitates the creation of large storage facilities for maximum utilization of the run-off.

-Water availability: Though the average water availability in India remains more or less fixed according to the natural hydraulic cycle, per capita availability is reducing progressively owning to the increasing population.
+Water availability: Though the average water availability in India remains more or less fixed according to the natural hydraulic cycle, per capita availability is reducing progressively owing to the increasing population.
 In 1991, the average figure was around 2,200 cubic meters [cm], which has fallen to about 1829 cm.
 It may further go down to about 1340 cm and 1140 cm a year by 2025 and 2050 respectively.
 The situation in some of the river basins is worrisome.
-According to international agencies any region with per capita water availability of less than 1700 cm is considered ‘water stressed’ and those with less than 1000 cm ‘water scarce’.
-Already six river basins of the country fall in the ‘water scarce’ category, and five more basins are likely to be ‘water scarce’ during 2025-50.only 3-4 basins will be ‘water sufficient’.
+According to international agencies any region with per capita water availability of less than 1700 cm is considered ‘water-stressed’ and those with less than 1000 cm ‘water scarcity’.
+Already six river basins of the country fall in the ‘water-scarce’ category, and five more basins are likely to be ‘water-scarce’ during 2025-50. only 3-4 basins will be ‘water sufficient’.
 Water availability both in quantity and quality has been on the decline over the past 3-4 decades because of gross mismanagement of the available water resources and environmental degradation.
-Our Prime Minister, Dr Manmohan Singh on August 18, 2009 on the opening day of the conference of Environment Ministers said, ‘Climate change is threatening our ecosystems; water scarcity is becoming a way of life and pollution is a growing threat to our health and habitat’.
+Our Prime Minister, Dr. Manmohan Singh on August 18, 2009, on the opening day of the conference of Environment Ministers, said, ‘Climate change is threatening our ecosystems; water scarcity is becoming a way of life and pollution is a growing threat to our health and habitat’.
 He further expressed his concern that’ rivers all over India are still being degraded’.
-Not only per capita availability of water in the country is already low but also there is enormous wastage, growing pollution and contamination of surface as well as groundwater.
+Not only per capita availability of water in the country is already low but also there is enormous wastage, growing pollution, and contamination of surface as well as groundwater.

 Issues facing Irrigation in India

-Serious Issues: The government needs to demonstrate the political commitment and administrative skill and initiate strategic actions to overcome following serious issues facing irrigation in India.
+1. Serious Issues: The government needs to demonstrate political commitment and administrative skills and initiate strategic actions to overcome following serious issues facing irrigation in India.

-- Incomplete projects: There has been an increase in the number of projects awaiting completion since the end of IV Plan.
+- Incomplete projects: There has been an increase in the number of projects awaiting completion since the end of the IV Plan.
 The backlog has remained between 500 and 600 projects since then.
-The backlog declined at the end of VII Plan but increased again to the present level.
+The backlog declined at the end of the VII Plan but increased again to the present level.
 Currently, there are 557 irrigation projects yet to be completed.
-Andhra Pradesh has completedonly 17 projects out of the allotted 105 projects, followed by Karnataka [33/305], Maharashtra [94/186] and Madhya Pradesh [90/242] projects.
-Major factors responsible for this include, inter alia,improper synchronization of project components and delayed tendering and contract management, land acquisition, delays in construction of railway/highway crossing.
+Andhra Pradesh has completed only 17 projects out of the allotted 105 projects, followed by Karnataka [33/305], Maharashtra [94/186] and Madhya Pradesh [90/242] projects.
+Major factors responsible for this include, inter alia, improper synchronization of project components, and delayed tendering and contract management, land acquisition, delays in construction of railway/highway crossing.

 - Underutilization: The gap between the irrigation potential created [IPC] and the irrigation potential utilized [IPU] is steadily increasing from the First Plan.
-Currently IPU is 80 million hectares [73.39%] as against IPC of 109 million hectares.
-Factors responsible for low utilization of irrigation as studied by Indian Institute of Management [Ahmedabad, Bangalore, Kolkata and Lucknow] focus on lack of proper operation and maintenance, incomplete distribution systems, non-completion of CAD works, changes from the initially designed cropping pattern and diversion of irrigable land for other purpose, among others.
-Inadequate provision of budget provision for operation and maintenance of the irrigation system is significantly responsible for under-utilization followed by non-completion of dis-tributaries, minors, field channels and on-farm development.
+Currently, IPU is 80 million hectares [73.39%] as against IPC of 109 million hectares.
+Factors responsible for low utilization of irrigation as studied by Indian Institute of Management [Ahmedabad, Bangalore, Kolkata, and Lucknow] focus on lack of proper operation and maintenance, incomplete distribution systems, non-completion of CAD works, changes from the initially designed cropping pattern and diversion of irrigable land for another purpose, among others.
+Inadequate provision of budget provision for operation and maintenance of the irrigation system is significantly responsible for under-utilization followed by non-completion of dis-tributaries, minors, field channels, and on-farm development.

-- Management: Integrated Water Resource Management [IWRM] in agriculture is a concept of sustainable development, allocation and monitoring of water resource and its use in agriculture.
-IWRM has also a role to meet social, economic and environmental objectives.
+- Management: Integrated Water Resource Management [IWRM] in agriculture is a concept of sustainable development, allocation, and monitoring of water resources and its use in agriculture.
+IWRM has also a role to meet social, economic, and environmental objectives.
 This concept has been successfully applied more in areas relating to domestic and industrial use in several countries like Australia, Mexico, and Korea.
-In India, notwithstanding a full-fledged river-basin approach is yet to be developed and used extensively, existing sources of water availability for agriculture[rains, surface and groundwater in particular] have to be sustainably developed, judiciously allocated and their equitable distribution and efficient use monitored rigorously.
-Operationalization of the concept necessitates initiation of water reforms, enactment of laws and establishing institutions to enforce them, through consultations with the farmers.
-In this process, Government has to assume the responsibility of a regulator and facilitator and transfer its current role of implementing irrigation projects to autonomous water services management organizations, community-based organizations and the private sector.
-Policy interventionists and planners of water resource development and management should invariably seek participation of farmers as ultimate water users who can be organized into legal bodies called “Water Users Associations”.
-Women have been found playing effective role in the provision, management and safeguarding of water for agriculture and non-agriculture purpose.
+In India, notwithstanding a full-fledged river-basin approach is yet to be developed and used extensively, existing sources of water availability for agriculture[rains, surface, and groundwater in particular] have to be sustainably developed, judiciously allocated and their equitable distribution and efficient use monitored rigorously.
+Operationalization of the concept necessitates initiation of water reforms, enactment of laws, and establishing institutions to enforce them, through consultations with the farmers.
+In this process, the Government has to assume the responsibility of a regulator and facilitator and transfer its current role of implementing irrigation projects to autonomous water services management organizations, community-based organizations, and the private sector.
+Policy interventionists and planners of water resource development and management should invariably seek the participation of farmers as ultimate water users who can be organized into legal bodies called “Water Users Associations”.
+Women have been found playing an effective role in the provision, management, and safeguarding of water for agriculture and non-agriculture purpose.

 - Water Users Associations: The Eleventh Plan earmarked Rs.10,326 crore for irrigation.
-More attention should be paid to involving farmers as water users and making them responsible to manage irrigation system.
+More attention should be paid to involving farmers as water users and making them responsible to manage irrigation systems.
 Six States viz.
 Andhra Pradesh, Madhya Pradesh, Chhatisgarh, Rajasthan, Karnataka, and Orissa have enacted laws that make the creation of WUAs mandatory.
-But unless the laws accompanied by an effort to make WUAs viable and crucially prepare the irrigation department for transfer of power to them, participatory irrigation management concept will be a non-starter.
-The WUAs should function as democratic organizations, follow a set of rules, have a transparent agreement with the irrigation department, hold regular meetings and include safeguards to protect small farmers and tail-end-users.
-Apart from the institutional aspect, WUAs need small but critical incentives to motivate them manage irrigation system.
+But unless the laws accompanied by an effort to make WUAs viable and crucially prepare the irrigation department for transfer of power to them, the participatory irrigation management concept will be a non-starter.
+The WUAs should function as democratic organizations, follow a set of rules, have a transparent agreement with the irrigation department, hold regular meetings, and include safeguards to protect small farmers and tail-end-users.
+Apart from the institutional aspect, WUAs need small but critical incentives to motivate them to manage the irrigation systems.

-- Reforms: Reforms in irrigation development, inter alia, focus on reducing time and costs overrun and participatory irrigation management [PIM] which involves engagement of farmers and other end users in aspects viz. planning, design, development and management of water resources schemes and capacity building of implementers and water users.
-This ought to result in increased reliability and equity of water distribution, reduction in disputes, better and timely maintenance of the system, increased crop yields and income from agriculture, increased recovery of water charges and increase in local employment in agriculture.
-Maharashtra, Gujarat, AP and Orissa have reported success in PIM approach out of 15 States which assured to implement PIM approach
+- Reforms: Reforms in irrigation development, inter alia, focus on reducing time and costs overrun and participatory irrigation management [PIM] which involves the engagement of farmers and other end-users in aspects viz. planning, design, development, and management of water resources schemes and capacity building of implementers and water users.
+This ought to result in increased reliability and equity of water distribution, reduction in disputes, better and timely maintenance of the system, increased crop yields and income from agriculture, increased recovery of water charges, and an increase in local employment in agriculture.
+Maharashtra, Gujarat, AP, and Orissa have reported success in PIM approach out of 15 States which assured to implement PIM approach

-- Declining per capita availability and threat of river basins turning ‘water scarce’ necessitate well- coordinated and planned measures for storing run-off water during the rainy season.
+- Declining per capita availability and the threat of river basins turning ‘water-scarce’ necessitate well-coordinated and planned measures for storing run-off water during the rainy season.
 In view of this, widely acceptable and area-suitable water conservation measures have to be explored and adopted.
-Also it is necessary to strengthen existing irrigation infrastructure, increase water use efficiency and productivity, raise crops requiring less-water, make rainwater harvesting mandatory for all and provide shading with trees the banks of canals and other reservoirs.[iv]
-Despite the country gets fairly a good rainfall at about 46 inches per annum, almost 50% of its falls in a span of 15 days and 90% of the rainwater is lost due to run-off in just four months.
-Only about 15% of the annual rain water is used for irrigation.
+Also, it is necessary to strengthen existing irrigation infrastructure, increase water use efficiency and productivity, raise crops requiring less-water, make rainwater harvesting mandatory for all and provide shading with trees the banks of canals and other reservoirs.[iv]
+Despite the country gets fairly a good rainfall at about 46 inches per annum, almost 50% of its falls in a span of 15 days, and 90% of the rainwater is lost due to run-off in just four months.
+Only about 15% of the annual rainwater is used for irrigation.
 If this water is properly stored and efficiently used for sustained surface irrigation, it can enhance agricultural productivity at low cost and reduce excessive pressure on groundwater.

-Over the years, there has been a manifested lack of attention to water legislation, water conservation, water use efficiency, water harvesting and recycling and infrastructure.
-Current scenario exhibiting number of incomplete projects accompanied by low utilization of irrigation potential already created shows that return on capital invested in creating irrigation facilities is inordinately delayed or almost lost.
-All incomplete projects need to be completed by the end of the 12th plan period by drawing a suitable road map and over exploitation of groundwater must be regulated strictly indicating specifically the role, responsibility and accountability of officials, department and ministry concerned.
+Over the years, there has been a manifested lack of attention to water legislation, water conservation, water use efficiency, water harvesting, and recycling and infrastructure.
+The current scenario exhibiting a number of incomplete projects accompanied by low utilization of irrigation potential already created shows that return on capital invested in creating irrigation facilities is inordinately delayed or almost lost.
+All incomplete projects need to be completed by the end of the 12th plan period by drawing a suitable road map and over-exploitation of groundwater must be regulated strictly indicating specifically the role, responsibility, and accountability of officials, department, and ministry concerned.